Newslaundry

 Newslaundry is an Indian media watchdog that provides media critique, reportage and satirical commentary.
 It was founded in 2012 by Abhinandan Sekhri, Madhu Trehan and Prashant Sareen, all of whom earlier worked in print or television journalism.
-It was India's first subscription-driven website when launched, and since then other platforms have followed a similar model.
-In contrast to news websites such as The Wire, The Quint, ThePrint or Scroll.in, Newslaundry solely relies on public subscriptions, instead of donations or advertisements, for revenue.
+It is regarded as the first subscription-based news platform in India, operating solely on revenue from public subscriptions rather than donations or advertisements.

+History

+Newslaundry does not rely on advertisement for its revenue, and claims to be solely reliant on subscriptions for their income.
+The subscriptions allows users access to all stories and podcasts, such as NL Hafta and Let's Talk About, interactions with the Newslaundry team and subscriber only events and discord server.

+In addition to ground reporting and satirical commentary, Newslaundry hosts many podcasts dedicated to politics, culture and entertainment such as the flagship current affairs podcast NL Hafta and Awful and Awesome.

+Newslaundry has developed shows such as Clothesline (hosted by Madhu Trehan, currently on hiatus), Ye Bhi Theek Hai (hosted by Kunal Kamra and Sanjay Rajoura), TV Newsance (hosted by Manisha Pande), Back in Time, and NL Tippani (hosted by Atul Chaurasia) – all of which either probe and critique the Indian media through satire or explore socio-political issues in depth.

+Awards

 In 2015, executive editor Manisha Pande and Sandeep Pai reported on how politicians misuse the public sector undertakings in India.
 Their work won the Ramnath Goenka Excellence in Journalism Award for investigative reporting.
-The platform also hosts podcasts dedicated to politics, culture and entertainment.

-Formats

-Website

-Newslaundry does not rely on advertisement for its revenue, and claims to be solely reliant on subscriptions for their income.
-Their website offers two kinds of subscriptions, Disruptor and Game Changer.
-The subscriptions allows users access to all stories and podcasts, such as NL Hafta and Let’s Talk About, interactions with the Newslaundry team and subscriber only events and discord server.
-They also allow the option for users to gift subscriptions.

-Podcasts

-In addition to ground reporting and satirical commentary, Newslaundry hosts many podcasts, such as the flagship current affairs podcast NL Hafta and Awful and Awesome, which is dedicated to pop culture and entertainment, among others.

-Shows

-Newslaundry has developed shows such as Clothesline (hosted by Madhu Trehan, currently on hiatus), Ye Bhi Theek Hai (hosted by Kunal Kamra and Sanjay Rajoura), TV Newsance (hosted by Manisha Pande), Back in Time, and NL Tippani (hosted by Atul Chaurasia) – all of which either probe and critique the Indian media through satire or explore socio-political issues in depth.
+WAN-IFRA Digital Media Awards Worldwide (2024):

+The Newslaundry app was honored as the 'Best Innovative Digital Product' at the World Association of News Publishers' Digital Media Awards Worldwide.
+The jury commended the app for prioritizing user-centric strategies in a subscription-based model.

 Lawsuits

 BCCL defamation lawsuit

-On 19 January, 2021, the Bennett, Coleman, and Company Limited (BCCL), also commonly known as The Times Group, filed a ₹100 crore civil defamation suit against Newslaundry in the Bombay High Court.
+On 19 January 2021, the Bennett, Coleman, and Company Limited (BCCL), also commonly known as The Times Group, filed a ₹100 crore civil defamation suit against Newslaundry in the Bombay High Court.
 The suit alleged that Newslaundry had defamed the director of the BCCL Vineet Jain, as well as Rahul Shivshankar and Navika Kumar, who are the editors of their news channel Times Now.
-It claimed that an episode of Newslaundry's TV Newsance uploaded on October 10, 2020, which criticised the news channel for its coverage of the arrest of actress Rhea Chakraborty, was “beyond the realm of satire, parody or spoof” and “false, baseless and highly defamatory”.
+It claimed that an episode of Newslaundry's TV Newsance uploaded on October 10, 2020, which criticised the news channel for its coverage of the arrest of actress Rhea Chakraborty, was "beyond the realm of satire, parody or spoof" and "false, baseless and highly defamatory".
 It further also claimed that the video uploaded on their channel on 27 November 2020 titled Explained: How to rig TRP defamed and maligned the images of Shivashankar and Kumar.

 Newslaundry responded to this suit by claiming that the legal notices was an attempt to silence criticism and also said that "no one including media should be above scrutiny".